-This situation is taking shape in a period of rapid transition where streaming services is further impacting the ad-supported television industry in meaningful ways.
+The presence of streaming services is further impacting the ad-supported television industry in meaningful ways.

 We recognize that consumers are willing to spend a growing share of their discretionary budgets on streaming services partly because those services continue to invest aggressively in original, compelling and high-value programming, offering significant value relative to other forms of entertainment.
 Consequently, a growing share of consumer time becomes devoted to premium streaming services.
 Of course, the emergence of streaming business models brings the likes of Pluto and Rakuten with their FAST (free ad-supported TV) linear programming to complement broadcasters' existing BVOD offerings, which also contain advertisements.